-If you want to open a restaurant in Pennsylvania, you have to go through many herculean tasks that are time-consuming and nerve-wracking, to say the least.
+If you don't know how to open a restaurant in Pennsylvania, we have some news.
+You'll have to go through many herculean tasks that are time-consuming and nerve-wracking, to say the least.

 In this guide, I’ll try to help you understand the different permits, licenses, and certifications you need to get in order to operate a restaurant in Pennsylvania.